 - In these sensitive times, social media is often used as a gauge of how the job seeker interacts with other people.
 If their interactions are friendly and pleasant, good.
 If they troll or fly off the handle, not good at all.

-- Hiring managers in “brand” positions — marketing, advertising, or other fields where brand positioning is important — use social media accounts as indicators of how well job seekers know how to position a brand.
+- Hiring managers in “brand” positions – marketing, advertising, or other fields where brand positioning is important – use social media accounts as indicators of how well job seekers know how to position a brand, be it by knowing how to buy views likes and other ways posts spread across social media to understanding the organic growth of the individual as a brand online.
 The brand is themselves, but Instagram and Facebook accounts provide a window into how the candidates think about branding.
 Prepare for your pictures, captions, posts, and frequency to be scrutinized.
+If you’re somebody that is fairly active on social media, you may want to use a service such as socialfollow in order to gain some more followers that can give your Instagram profile a more professional appearance.

 As a result, job seekers should emphasize their contributions on where hiring managers look.